brunomolteni/time-manager/README.md

 PM2 is used to manage both servers both for local development and the live production enviroment.

+## Running the app

+Both of these commands should start both servers, the UI on [http://localhost:1337](http://localhost:1337) and the API on [http://localhost:3000](http://localhost:3000)

-## Running for Local Development
+### Local Development

 ```
 npm run dev
 ```

-## Running for Production
+### Production Enviroment

 ```
 npm start
 ```

-Both of these commands should start both servers, the UI on [http://localhost:1337](http://localhost:1337) and the API on [http://localhost:3000](http://localhost:3000)
+## API documentation

+You can access the API documentation on [http://localhost:1337/documentation](http://localhost:1337/documentation)